Why a list of UK charities serving women and girls?

 UPC University Barcelona

 "I have hired Lucie for editing and writing assignments in English ranging from course transcriptions to website content for the last few years.
 Her writing style is precise and engaging.
 Our highly educated audience mostly consists of non-native speakers of English who are learning complex new concepts in global mobility for HR, relocation and Comp & Ben specialists.
 They value accuracy and clarity.
-She has translated reports and promotional texts for our organisation from Dutch to English as well.
-I appreciate how she also provides marketing advice when suitable and raises questions from a client's perspective before we finalise messages to our current and prospective clients at Expatise Academy"
+She has translated reports and promotional texts for us from Dutch to English as well.
+I appreciate how she also provides marketing advice when suitable and raises questions from a client's perspective before we finalise messages to our current and prospective clients.